Founder, Chairman, and CEO

 Morris was the first Kentuckian to be named to Fortune Magazine’s 40 Under 40 list and a Young Global Leader by the World Economic Forum.
 He is also the youngest inductee ever to the Kentucky Entrepreneur Hall of Fame.

 A signatory of the Founders Pledge, Morris and his wife have committed to giving a percentage of their business earnings to charity through the Morris Foundation.
 The Foundation’s mission is to promote the American value that self-advancement is available to those who seek it.
 Select causes include USA Cares, Kentucky Colonels, National Museum of African American History and Culture, and the University of Kentucky.

 A ninth-generation Kentuckian, Morris was born in Lexington, raised by a single mother with help from his grandfather, an Army veteran and a former President of United Auto Workers (UAW) Local 862, and his grandmother.

-A product of Kentucky public schools, Morris attended George Washington University as a Scottish Rite Scholar and graduated with a Bachelor of Arts degree, before enrolling at Princeton University’s Woodrow Wilson School, at which he was named a Presidential Fellow at the Center for the Study of the Presidency and Congress.
+A product of Kentucky public schools, Morris graduated from George Washington University as a Scottish Rite Scholar and won an academic fellowship to Princeton University’s Woodrow Wilson School.
+While at Princeton, Morris was named a Presidential Fellow at the Center for the Study of the Presidency and Congress.